jmakr0/Distributed-Entity-Resolution/approaches/shared/README.md

 # Shared

 To make our code reusable in different approaches, we implemented parts in different projects.
 These can be locally imported as `maven` dependency.
-For more details, please read attached the `Javadoc`.
+For more details, please read the provided `Javadoc`.

 ## Available projects
 * **data**: Contains the functionality of parsing the input and gold standard data.